joshuaonyibe24/starbucks_project/README.md

 ## Acknowledgement
 A big thank you to Starbucks for providing the data and the context for this project.
 Additionally, I would like to extend my gratitude to the Udacity Data Scientist Nanodegree program for presenting such a challenging and enriching project.
 Your support and resources have been invaluable in completing this analysis.

+## DATA DETAILS
+Data obtained from Kaggle (https://www.kaggle.com/blacktile/starbucks-app-customer-reward-program-data).
+The transcript.json file cannot be uploaded here due to its size exceeding GitHub's file size limit of 25MB.
+This